Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 Luxury Hotels:

-- Hôtel de Russie: Elegant Christmas décor and lush gardens.
+- Hôtel de Russie: Elegant décor paired with lush, tranquil gardens.

 - Palazzo Shedir: Book the Borghese Suite of this sophisticated Roman residence.